microsoft/windows-drivers-rs/README.md

 ## Adding windows-drivers-rs to Your Driver Package

-The crates in this repository are available from [`crates.io`](crates.io), but take into not the current limitations outlined in [Supported Configurations](#supported-configs).
+The crates in this repository are available from [`crates.io`](https://crates.io), but take into account the current limitations outlined in [Supported Configurations](#supported-configs).
 If you need to support a different config, try cloning this repo and using [path dependencies](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-path-dependencies)

 1. Create a new Cargo package with a lib crate: